 1/4 turn of the pushrod (2) will change the air gap by approx. .019.
 After rotating the pushrod, carefully reposition the moving contact and pushrod vertically to align the pin holes.
-Replace the pin and retainer.
+Replace the pin and retainer and remove the temporary spacer.
 During the readjustment procedure note that the contact wipe and air gap dimensions, specified previously, must be maintained.
-No more than 1/2 turn total of the pushrod should be required when readjusting for contact sequence.
+Also, that no more than 1/2 turn total of the pushrod should be required when readjusting for contact sequence.